TosbackCgusBridge-Bot/CGUs-versions/Gartner/Privacy Policy.md

 If you access the Restricted Areas of any of our sites (via browser or a Gartner app), we may collect information about your access to and use of research materials, decision-support tools, and other online and offline resources we offer.

+**General Benchmarking and Research Purposes**

+Gartner and its affiliates may use information disclosed through surveys or diagnostics or otherwise provided to or generated by Gartner or its Affiliates (collectively “Research Data”) for validation, research and benchmarking purposes and product development.
+Unless otherwise specified prior to collection, Research Data will be disclosed in the aggregate and presented in anonymous form and will not include (directly or by inference) any information identifying participating organizations or any identifiable individual as the source of such data.
+Access to Research Data will be restricted to those individuals who need such access to deliver Gartner products and/or services.

 2\.
-WHEN WE DISCLOSE YOUR INFORMATION
+WHEN WE DISCLOSE YOUR PERSONAL INFORMATION

 We may disclose your personal information to third parties as follows:

 *   To Gartner group companies in order to process the data for the above mentioned purposes;
 *   When we have your consent to do so, e.g., when you have allowed a conference exhibitor to scan your attendee badge;
 *   To third parties who work on our behalf to service or maintain business contact databases and other IT systems, e.g., suppliers of the IT systems which we use to process personal information, or who provide other technical services, such as printing;
 *   To third parties providing services to us or on our behalf who have a need to access your information, e.g., our professional advisors (e.g. auditors and lawyers) or venues for our conferences;
 *   To comply with applicable laws, protect rights, safety and property, and respond to lawful requests from public authorities (e.g., disclosing data in appropriate situations for national security or law enforcement purposes);
 *   Subject to applicable law, in the event that Gartner is merged, sold, or in the event of a transfer of some or all of our assets (including in bankruptcy), or in the event of another corporate change, in connection with such a transaction, or for pre-transaction review in relation to such transactions.